Books for Education

 2015-2016

-Elizabeth, petite Elizabeth was our mighty warrior that could take any job you gave her and do it better that what you could imagine.
+Elizabeth, petite Elizabeth was our mighty warrior that could take any job you gave her and do it better than what you could imagine.

 She has graduated from PA school and I know that whatever institution managed to woo her will consider themselves blessed by her presence.